-- contract. - whether the supply is a separate performance obligation as it may impact the timing, measurement and classification of revenue recognised.
+- Treatment of contract modifications for CFDL and Reinforcing division in determining whether to combine the contract. - For contracts which involve the supply and installation of materials in the CFDL and Reinforcing divisions, whether the supply is a separate performance obligation as it may impact the timing, measurement and classification of revenue recognised. - · A customers' right of return in determining revenue to be recognised and how this should be accounted for. - The treatment of volume rebates provided to customers.

-• A customers' right of return in determining revenue to be recognised and how this should be accounted for. • The treatment of volume rebates provided to customers.
 Further work is required to assess the impact of contract modifications on revenue recognition.